raul-izquierdo/english/sources/vocabulary/Social relationships/Exchanging Opinions. Discussing and Arguing.md

     ?
 Cada vez hay más gente que apoya las energías nucleares : `More and more people are in favour of nuclear energy`

-defensores de esta postura
+para referirse a los 'defensores de esta postura'
     = Those who agree with this view/point
     = Those who hold this view
     = supporters of this view/point

-contrarios a esta postura = opponents of this view/point
+para referirse a los 'contrarios a esta postura' = opponents of this view/point

 ## Asking Opinions